What Is a Workplace Counsellor - And Why It Matters More Than You Think

 Every day, people come into work carrying more than their role suggests.
 They perform, deliver, and respond, all while privately managing stress, anxiety, grief, or burnout.
 And when there’s no safe space to pause or speak freely, those inner pressures can silently grow.

 A workplace counsellor offers more than support during a crisis.
-They provide an ongoing space where emotions can be explored without judgement - confidentially, consistently, and with care.
-For many teams, this can quietly change everything.
+They provide an ongoing, confidential space where emotions can be explored without judgement - consistently and with care.
+For many individuals, this is the first time they have somewhere to bring the weight they carry into work.

 1. Mental health support that lasts longer than a lunchtime webinar